Account

 In the eyes of federal tax authorities, cryptocurrency received as revenue in the course of doing business is not considered the same as regular currency.
 According to the IRS, cryptocurrency is not actually considered legal tender.
 Rather, it is considered property.

-When a business accepts cryptocurrency as payment for goods or services, the fair market value of crypto payments received is considered to be ordinary income subject to income taxes, including self-employment tax.
-Furthermore, if a business receives and holds cryptocurrency in a digital currency "wallet" and later uses cryptocurrency to pay business expenses, the act of using crypto funds to pay bills creates a taxable event for the business owner.
+When a business accepts cryptocurrency as payment for goods or services, the fair market value of crypto payments received is considered ordinary income subject to income taxes, including self-employment tax.
+Furthermore, if a business receives and holds cryptocurrency in a digital currency wallet and later uses cryptocurrency to pay business expenses, the act of using crypto funds to pay bills creates a taxable event for the business owner.

 Do I have to convert cryptocurrency into dollars immediately?